-In accordance with their loan agreements with the Bank, the Historically Black Colleges and Universities (HBCU) and the Department of Energy (DOE) have the option of deferring payments of interest on their loans until future periods.
+In accordance with their loan agreements with the Bank, the Historically Black Colleges and Universities (HBCU), Department of Education, and the Department of Energy (DOE) have the option of deferring payments of interest on their loans until future periods.
 When HBCU or DOE elect, in advance, to defer interest payments, the accrued interest is recorded as capitalized interest receivable and added to the respective loan balance by the Bank.
 The Bank correspondingly capitalizes the interest payable on its related non-FCRA borrowings.

-Notes to Financial Statements September 30, 2014 and 2013 (Dollars in thousands)
+Notes to Financial Statements September 30, 2015 and 2014 (Dollars in thousands)